Title of statistical activity: Purchase and use of milk

 3.1.
 Data description Main characteristics of the data set described in an easily understandable manner, referring to the data and indicators disseminated.

-Volume and price of purchased milk and fat and protein content; produced milk products
+Volume and price of purchased milk, volume of milk of elite grade, high grade and first grade; fat and protein content; produced milk products

 Whole milk, skimmed milk and milk fat used as input